ahsanMuzaheed/UE4EasyAds/README.md

  you can easy use just call when you need.

 # REMARK
-  the plugin is on market now!!, the git content will be newer than the market. https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163
+  the plugin is on market now!!, the git content will be newer than the market(currently, the market version only support admob). https://www.unrealengine.com/marketplace/en-US/slug/ada7fb755f4541a685b497b6de0d0163

   all the content will first update here and then submit to marketplace.